wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-synop-data-to-bufr.en.md

     - validate, diagnose and fix simple coding errors in an FM-12 SYNOP bulletin prior to format conversion and exchange
     - ensure that the required station metadata is available in the wis2box
     - confirm and inspect successfully converted bulletins
-    - upload FM-12 SYNOP data using the MinIO UI ensure the plugin is working correctly

 ## Introduction